pblattnerjr/ioc-liturgical-ws/README.md

 1. Did you add the endpoint to ioc.liturgical.ws.constants.ADMIN_ENDPOINTS?
 If so, did you set INCLUDE_IN_RESOURCE_LIST.YES.value?
 2. Getting a 404 for posts and puts to the endpoint.
 Did you add the handler to ServiceProvider?

+# ACKNOWLEGEMENTS

+This web service makes use of the Princeton Wordnet under the WordNet 3.0 license:

+The license can be viewed at https://wordnet.princeton.edu/wordnet/license/